1234thien/MoonBase/README.md

 # MoonBase
-A moon base level in Unreal Engine.
-This was a team-based project/competition for my graphics class.
+A moon base level in Unreal Engine
+This was a team-based project/competition for my graphics class
-We scored 2nd place out of 6 teams.
+We scored 2nd place out of 6 teams
 This is a reupload
 ## Features
  - A moon base